AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/key-updates/v4-ios-release.md

 ## When will the annual major updates be released?

-We plan to align as closely as possible with the changing requirements of the target platform.
-While the SDK release dates won't be perfectly aligned, you can count on seeing them sometime following the enforcement dates provided by Apple and Google.

-Based on their previous activity, we have some good guesses on the time frame when you can expect these requirements:
+Based on their previous activity, here is when we expect platform restrictions to be announced:

 * Apple has started enforcing their minimum [Xcode and iOS requirements](https://developer.apple.com/news/upcoming-requirements/) near the end of April every year.
 * Google has announced that their [Target API level deadlines will change annually on August 31st](https://support.google.com/googleplay/android-developer/answer/11926878?hl=en#).

+Our plan is to coordinate major release for both iOS and Android at the same time.

+While the SDK release dates won't aligned exactly with the platform requirements, you can count on seeing them sometime _prior_ to the enforcement dates provided by Apple (note that Google is less strict, providing a one year grace period to update Target API).

+## How will Flutter and React Native versions be maintained?

+Flutter and React Native are both wrappers around our native (iOS & Android) SDKs.
+You can expect to see a major version update for these wrappers near the time of the major version updates to their underlying native SDKs.